2023 Solar Incentives Guide for Ossining, NY - Tax Credits & Rebates

 If I installed solar panels on my house a few years ago, can I still claim incentives?

 If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Talking to the company that installed your solar system, or any local Ossining solar installer, can help you understand what incentives you can apply for.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with the company that installed your solar system, or any local Ossining solar installer, can help you learn more about what incentives you can apply for.

 What are some environmental benefits of installing solar panels on my home?